Can BJP increase its Rajya Sabha tally?

 Opposition strength in Rajya Sabha to weaken further this year, Cong to lose seats

-The percentage of the population being governed by the BJP in the states, either on its own or with its allies, now stands at around 43 per cent from over 69 per cent two years back, data analysis show.
+The percentage of the population being governed by the BJP in the states, either on its own or with its allies, now stands at around 43 per cent from over 69 per cent two years back.

-Interestingly, this won't be the last Rajya Sabha election.
-Karnataka, Arunachal Pradesh and even India's most populous state - Uttar Pradesh will need re-election for Rajya Sabha members and it will be good news for the BJP.

-Interestingly, there will be no Rajya Sabha elections in Karnataka, Arunachal Pradesh and even India's most populous state - Uttar Pradesh.
-The BJP will have to wait till later this year to take advantage of its earlier electoral performance in those states.
-The saffron party will have to wait till next year to take the advantage of its earlier performances, to add to the tally.
+Interestingly, there will be no Rajya Sabha elections in Karnataka, Arunachal Pradesh and Uttar Pradesh.
+The BJP will have to wait till the end of 2020 to take advantage of its earlier electoral performance in those states, to add to the tally.

-As Rajya Sabha election is determined by the state MLAs, this may spell doom for the BJP.
+As the elections to Rajya Sabha seats is determined by the state MLAs, this may spell doom for the BJP.

 The saffron party is banking on dissenting MLAs in Madhya Pradesh, where the ruling Congress claim to have prevented operation lotus, ahead of the crucial polls.